|DACS_PASSWD(8)||DACS Web Services and CGI||DACS_PASSWD(8)|

 Because it is probably difficult to remember,

-the user might create a note with "
+the user might record "

 the same user might select the password "